leonkwan46/PitchTalk/README.md

 # PitchTalk

-PitchTalk is a mobile application designed to facilitate safe and secure communication between private tutors, students, and parents/guardians.
+**PitchTalk** is my MSc Dissertation Project, it is a mobile application designed to facilitate safe and secure communication between private tutors, students, and parents/guardians.
 The app addresses critical issues related to trust and safety in education, especially in the context of private tutoring and online learning.

 ## Problem Statement